instadw/instadwell-blog/_posts/2026-1-09-top-10-co-living-spaces-in-dlf-phase-4-and-cyber-city-walk-to-work-guide-2026.md

 -   Average Rent: ₹14,000 - ₹25,000

 -   Best Feature: Walkable access to Cyber City, Galleria Market, and Rapid Metro.

+Already know this area?
+Jump to our [Delhi NCR Zone Battle guide](/blog/living-in-delhi-ncr-the-ultimate-battle-of-zones-delhi-vs-gurgaon-vs-noida) for a full comparison of Gurgaon vs Delhi vs Noida living.

 ----------